 Healthy Relationships and Mental Health

-February has traditionally been a 'season' of romantic love, but Valentine's Day has expanded to give us all a chance to celebrate and appreciate all those closest to us.
-Yet for many this year, the enforced closeness of Covid lock-downs and school closures, plus the economic hardships, uncertainty and stress that this pandemic has brought, have placed extraordinary stress on all of us, with corresponding impacts on mental health.
-Anecdotally we all see it; statistically there is no doubt that young people and adolescents have been particularly badly affected.
+The enforced closeness of COVID lock-downs, school closures, economic hardships, uncertainty, and stress that this pandemic has brought have placed tremendous stress on all of us and have had significant impacts on our mental health.
+Anecdotally we all see it; statistically, there is no doubt that young people and adolescents have been particularly affected.

 Whilst technology has been a life-saver for connection, it's also thrown many of our mind-healthy habits out of the window, and caused us to tune out those that we have been in close quarters with for sooooo long.
 In this blog, we examine the traits of a healthy family as a key to positive mental health, and what we can do to stay on track, and help our kids.
 With thanks to Gary Gilles, licensed professional clinical counselor, and adjunct professor at the University of Chicago.